Wet 'n Wild Orlando: Expansion and later years

 In 1998, the Hydra Fighter was added to the park.
 Riders were able to control their suspended gondola through the use of high-powered water guns.

 In 2000, the park renovated their Kids Park children's area.
 The original aviation theme was converted into a sandcastle theme.
 The renovation saw three ProSlide Technology "Kidz" slides added as well as a castle with a tipping bucket which dumped 250 USgal of water every three-and-a-half minutes.
 With the exception of the three slides, it was manufactured entirely by Integrity Attractions.

 In 2001, the park began a multi-year expansion plan with Canadian manufacturer ProSlide Technology.
 It added The Storm, a pair of ProBowls, in 2001; The Blast, an inline tube slide, in 2003; Disco H2O, an enclosed Behemoth Bowl, in 2005; and Brain Wash, an enclosed Tornado, in 2008.

 In 2011, the Kids Park was demolished and was replaced by Blastaway Beach, a larger children's water play area that opened in 2012, also themed around sandcastles.

 In 2014, the Bubba Tub was removed and replaced with the Aqua Drag Racer, a four-lane race slide.

-On June 17, 2015, it was confirmed that the park would close on December 31, 2016, to be replaced by a new water park, Universal Volcano Bay, which opened across the site on May 25, 2017.
+On June 17, 2015, it was confirmed that the park would close on December 31, 2016, to be replaced by a new water park, Universal Volcano Bay, which opened across the interstate I-4 adjacent to Universal's Cabana Bay Beach Resort on May 25, 2017.
 The park permanently closed on January 1, 2017, and was demolished in early 2017.

 The former site of Wet N' Wild is currently occupied by Universal's Endless Summer Resort which opened in June 2019.

 Attendance

 The park was the most-attended water park in the United States until 1999, when Walt Disney World Resort's Typhoon Lagoon and Blizzard Beach surpassed it.
-At the time, it was averaging around 1.3 million visitors for several years.
+At the time, it was averaging around 1.3 million visitors per year for several years.